 For Emergency Damage Remediation and Restoration, Call PuroClean

 If you’re dealing with wind damage, you must act quickly to protect your property so that no further damage is created.
-The first step is to call PuroClean.
-PuroClean is a leading provider of emergency restoration and remediation services.
-As the “Paramedics of Property Damage®,” you can reach us 24/7.
-Visit our website or call (800) 775-7876 to connect with your local PuroClean office today!
+The first step is to call PuroClean of Massapequa.
+We are a leading provider of emergency restoration and remediation such as Water, Fire, and Mold Damage.
+You can reach us 24/7 at (516) 604-1200 to connect with your local PuroClean office today!